open-mmlab/mmsegmentation/projects/medical/2d_image/microscopy_images/bactteria_detection/README.md

 ## Results

 ### Bactteria detection with darkfield microscopy

+***Note: The following experimental results are based on the data randomly partitioned according to the above method described in the dataset preparing section.***

 |     Method      | Backbone | Crop Size |   lr   | mIoU  | mDice |                                          config                                          |         download         |
 | :-------------: | :------: | :-------: | :----: | :---: | :---: | :--------------------------------------------------------------------------------------: | :----------------------: |